alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 * This strategy created an open and competitive environment for PGP encryption tools to thrive.
 * Today, OpenPGP is a standard of PGP that is open-source for public use, and the term can be used to describe any program that supports the OpenPGP system.

-### GPG (GNU Privacy Guard)
+### GnuPG (GNU Privacy Guard)
-* GPG was developed by Werner Koch and released in 1999 as an alternative to what is now Symantec's software suite of encryption tools.
+* GnuPG was developed by Werner Koch and released in 1999 as an alternative to what is now Symantec's software suite of encryption tools.
 * It is available as a free software download, and is based on the OpenPGP standards established by the IETF so that it would be interoperable with Symantec's PGP tools as well as OpenPGP standards.
-* Therefore, GPG can open and unencrypt any PGP and OpenPGP standards file.
+* Therefore, GnuPG can open and unencrypt any PGP and OpenPGP standards file.

 ### Summary
 * OpenPGP is the IETF-approved standard that describes encryption technologies that use processes that are interoperable with PGP.
 * PGP is a proprietary encryption solution, and the rights to its software are owned by Symantec.
-* GPG is another popular solution that follows the OpenPGP standards to provide an interface for end users to easily encrypt their files.
+* GnuPG is another popular solution that follows the OpenPGP standards to provide an interface for end users to easily encrypt their files.

 ## Symmetric encryption with PGP